Science at UM [S04-ep15]: A Brain with a Bite

-This week on A l’UM la science, Allowen Evin, a researcher at the Institute of Evolutionary Sciences in Montpellier ( ISEM), talks to us about the endocranial volume of dogs according to their breed and function.
-The report takes us on a tour of the UM's zoology collection with Audrey Théron.
-The program is broadcast every Wednesday on Divergence FM 93.9.
+This week on *A l’UM la science*, Allowen Evin, a researcher at the Montpellier Institute of Evolutionary Sciences ( ISEM) , discusses the intracranial volume of dogs based on their breed and functions.
+The segment takes us on a tour of the UM’s zoology collection with Audrey Théron.
+The show airs every Wednesday on Divergence FM 93.9.

-In this book, the happy owner of a French bulldog observes and describes the changing role of dogs in our lives and our cities, even going so far as to talk about a new status: dog parents.
-And it's true that dog parks are becoming more and more like kindergartens, where it's not uncommon, around 6 p.m., to hear some people worrying about their Labrador's digestive or skin problems, while others praise the incredible learning abilities of their Australian Shepherd, who is probably gifted.
+In this book, the proud owner of a French bulldog observes and highlights how the role of dogs in our lives and in our cities has evolved, even going so far as to discuss a new status: “dog parents.”
+And it’s true that dog parks are increasingly resembling kindergartens, where it’s not uncommon, around 6 p.m., to hear some people worrying about their Labrador’s digestive or skin issues while others boast about the incredible learning abilities of their Australian Shepherd, who is likely gifted.

-And yet, 15,000 years of cohabitation with humans has had a very clear effect on our Leika, Mabrouk, Snow, and other Fido's, that of shrinking their brains.
-Since dogs are no longer wolves, their intracranial volume has been reduced by 20%.
-This phenomenon can be observed in all domesticated species compared to their wild relatives.
+And yet, 15,000 years of living alongside humans have had a very clear effect on our Leika, Mabrouk, Snow, and other Fido-like dogs: it has caused their brains to shrink.
+Since dogs ceased to be wolves, their brain volume has decreased by 20%.
+This phenomenon is observed in all domesticated species compared to their wild relatives.

-But is this endocranial volume correlated with other characteristics such as breed function, temperament, or greater ability to cooperate with humans, for example?
-This is what Allowen Evin and Ana Balcarcel, researchers at the Institute of Evolutionary Sciences in Montpellier (ISEM), wanted to find out.
-They published a study entitled "Breed function and behavior are correlated with endocranial volume in domestic dogs" in November 2024 in the journal Biology Letters, which Allowen Evin discusses with us today.
+But is this intracranial volume correlated with other characteristics, such as a dog’s breed-specific function, temperament, or greater ability to cooperate with humans, for example?
+That is what Allowen Evin and Ana Balcarcel, researchers at the Institute of Evolutionary Sciences in Montpellier (ISEM), set out to investigate.
+They published a study titled“Breed Function and Behavior Are Correlated with Intracranial Volume in Domestic Dogs,” published in November 2024 in the journal Biology Letters, which Allowen Evin discusses with us today.

-In the second part of the program, we invite you to rediscover the zoology collection at the University of Montpellier with Audrey Théron, museum collection curator, who takes us on a tour of the long corridors of the Institute of Botany.
+In the second half of the program, we invite you to rediscover the zoology collection at the University of Montpellier with Audrey Théron, the museum’s collection curator, who takes us on a tour through the long corridors of the Institute of Botany.

 Co-production: Divergence FM / University of Montpellier